-Without qualifying our opinion, we draw attention to Note 25 in the financial statements which indicates that the Company incurred a net loss of USD 2.17 million during the year ended 31 December 2013 and, as of that date, the Company's current liabilities exceeded its current assets by USD 19.95 million.
-These conditions, along with other matters as set forth in Note 25, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 24 to these financial statements, which states that the Company incurred a net loss of USD19,364 million during the year ended 31 December 2014 and, as of that date, the company's current liabilities exceeded its total assets by USD18,504 million.
+This, along with other matters as described in Note 24, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the Company to continue as a going concern.